 Geez, it’s so warm today!

 On the other hand, caliente is an adjective.
 This means that we use this word to describe an object’s or person’s temperature.
-Depending on how intense that temperature is, ‘caliente’ means either ‘hot’ or ‘warm’.
-Since it’s describing a temporary characteristic (temperature), this word usually works with the verb ‘estar’.
+In Spanish, ‘caliente’ can mean either ‘hot’ or ‘warm’.
+Since temperature is a temporary characteristic, ‘caliente’ works with the verb ‘estar’.